ThalesGroup/athena-audit/README.md

 #### Cloud Trail Management Logs Table

 Cloud trail collects the users/roles and queries done by Athena as part of its management logs.
-If you don’t have a trail configured you will have to define one.
+If you don’t have a trail configured, you will have to define one.

 `athean-audit` creates an external table for the cloud trail logs and uses it.